 Theoretical Framework Bank

-Theoretical frameworks are essential for guiding research and the lens through which we see our studies.
-In research related to the internationalisation of higher education and international students, theoretical frameworks support with positioning research away from deficit narratives.
+Theoretical and conceptual frameworks are essential for guiding research, providing the lens through which we see our knowledge creation.
+In research related to the internationalisation of higher education and international students, theoretical and conceptual frameworks support with positioning research away from deficit narratives.

 Theory